Skull Base Rhabdomyosarcoma in Children

 What is skull base rhabdomyosarcoma in children?

 Rhabdomyosarcoma is a type of cancer.
 It starts in cells that grow into skeletal muscle cells.
 These cells are called rhabdomyoblasts.
-Skeletal muscles are the muscles we control to move our bodies.
+Skeletal muscles are the muscles that control to move the body.

 This cancer is very rare.
 When it happens, it's most common in children under age 10, but it' s rare.
 It can form in muscles anywhere in the body.
 A skull base rhabdomyosarcoma forms in the head and neck.
 It can start in the area where the spine connects to the skull (skull base).
 It can also grow in other parts of the head, like the eyes, nose, throat, or sinuses.

 There are 2 main types of rhabdomyosarcoma:

 - Embryonal.
 This is the most common type.
 It’s the most likely type to affect the base of the skull.

 - Alveolar.
-This type is more common in older children and teenagers.
+This type is more common in older children and teens.
 It’s more likely to affect the trunk, arms, or legs.
 It grows more quickly.
 It’s more likely to spread to other areas of the body (metastasize).

 What causes skull base rhabdomyosarcoma in a child?